 Swiss Competence Center for Energy Research – Future Energy Efficient Buildings & Districts SCCER FEEB&D

-The SCCER FEEB&D is addressing this challenge in a combined effort by leading Swiss and international partners from academia, industry and the public sector.
+The SCCER FEEB&D is addressing this challenge in a combined effort of leading Swiss and international partners from academia, industry and the public sector.

 Funding body: Innosuisse